 With practice and research, free camping becomes easier and easier to find.
 Let’s explore how you might find your own free campsite this weekend:

 What is Free Camping?

 Free camping, dispersed camping, boondocking, whatever name you use, they all essentially mean the same thing: days spent in an area with limited or zero amenities and no camping fees.
 If you’re accustomed to picnic tables, fire rings, and bathrooms, free camping might require you to step outside of your comfort zone.

 Some dispersed campsites do have established tent pads or fire rings, but not most.
 If you’ve come upon one of these sites, congratulations!
 You just discovered the pot of gold at the end of the rainbow.
 Use it with love (and tell no one).

 There are a few ground rules.
-In the search for a free campsite, establish your site at least 200′ away from water sources, choose established campsites (when available), use existing fire rings (if available), and limit your stay to 14 days (in most places).
+Set up camp at least 200′ away from water sources, choose established campsites (when available), use existing fire rings (if available), and limit your stay to 14 days (in most places).